sangupta/reread/README.md

 It is a self-contained Java JAR file which only requires a Redis instance with Redis Modules.

 The project is a submission entry to [Build on Redis Hackathon](https://hackathons.redislabs.com/hackathons/build-on-redis-hackathon?tab=0).
+Demo video is available on [Youtube](https://www.youtube.com/watch?v=6nOSA7ihQcc)

+You can download a ready-to-use binary from https://github.com/sangupta/reread/releases/tag/1.0.0

 ## Table of Contents